leryong/PSTAN/README.md

 ```

 # Acknowledgments
 This repository is implemented based on [BasicSR](https://github.com/XPixelGroup/BasicSR) and [VSR-Transformer](https://github.com/caojiezhang/VSR-Transformer).
 If you use the repository, please consider citing BasicSR,VSR-Transformer.
+Also, thanks to [VideoSet](http://ieee-dataport.org/documents/videoset) for providing the dataset.